YouSayData/YSD_Overview_tidyverse/Overview_tidyverse.md

 2. Former R-users

-3. Novel R-users
+3. Novice R-users

 What is the tidyverse?
 ========================================================
 type: section

-- The `tidyverse` is an opinionated framework for working with data in R.
+- The `tidyverse` is an opinionated framework for working with data in R

-- Designed for Data Science
+- Designed for data science

 - It is a collection of libraries